 The rich wine like flavor of the King David apple will compliment both sweet and savory preparations.
 Chop and add to muffins, breads and cakes.
 Their coarse texture makes them an excellent cooking apple.
 They can be baked, sautéed and roasted.
 Layer slices in pies and crisps or dice and add to stuffing for roasted poultry or dumplings.
 Exceptionally juicy, King David apples are perfect for cider, sauces, juice and preserves.

 The King David apple originated in 1893 when it was discovered by farmer, Ben Frost on his property in Durham, Arkansas.
 Soon after the King David was picked up by Stark Brothers Nursery where it was made commercially available on a national level via their mail order catalog.
 Today the King David is grown at select orchards throughout the United States that specialize in heirloom varieties.

-Recipes that include King David Apple.
+Recipes that include King David Apples.
 One is easiest, three is harder.

 |Saveur||Caramel Apple Butter|

 People have spotted King David Apples using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.